colmhiggs11/ProandS_Project/README.md

 <div align="left">

 ## 5. Summary / Conclusions
-Taking all of the data into account it is clear to see that the setosa flower is linearly seperable from the virginica and versicolor flowers.
-To differentiate beteen the two latter flowers takes a lot more time and research has shown that with Machine learning programs the probabilty of being able to determine which species you are dealing with can be completed with a relatively high degree of accuracy.
-Setosa flowers have a much smaller petal width and petal length than the other two, and while their sepal length is on the smaller side but similar to that of Virginicas and Versicolors, Setosa's sepal width is typicall larger than its rival species.
+Taking all of the data into account it is clear to see that the setosa flower is linearly separable from the virginica and versicolor flowers.
+To differentiate between the two latter flowers takes a lot more time and research has shown that with Machine learning programs the probability of being able to determine which species you are dealing with can be completed with a relatively high degree of accuracy.
+Setosa flowers have a much smaller petal width and petal length than the other two, and while their sepal length is on the smaller side but similar to that of Virginicas and Versicolors, Setosa's sepal width is typically  larger than its rival species.
 To differentiate between Virginica's and Versicolors you need to look at data and relationships side by side.
 Although Virginica's typically have a larger petal length and petal width, there is more of a correlation between those two when looking at Versicolors.

 ## 6. Licence
 This project was completed using the [MIT License](https://opensource.org/licenses/MIT).
 Due to the limited restrictions it puts on reuse, it has a high license compatibility.